peerchemist/finta/README.md

 _______________________________________________________________

 Some of the code is based from [pandas_talib](https://github.com/femtotrader/pandas_talib) project but it is so radically changed that fork would not be a valid option.
-I invite the authors to merge with my code manually and continue developing on it.
+I urge the authors to merge with my code manually and continue developing on it.